Frequently Asked Questions

 Yes.
 Flint Creek Wildlife is a 501(c)3 organization so your donation is tax-deductible as permitted under IRS regulations.

-You may schedule recurring credit card donations by phoning us at (847)842-8000, providing your credit card information and the amount and frequency you wish to donate.
+You may schedule recurring credit card donations on our website or by phoning us at (847) 842-8000, providing your credit card information and the amount and frequency you wish to donate.

 Donated small items from our wish list can be dropped off at our Northerly Island location during normal business hours or at our Barrington facility by appointment only.
 Smaller items can also be shipped to us at: